Entanglement-assisted quantum speedup: Beating local quantum speed limits

 \subsection{Quantum speed limits for a single system}

 Here, we begin with general quantum speed limits.
-While derivations similar to the one shown here can be found in previous works (see, e.g., Ref. \cite{DC17} for an overview), the specific calculation serves as template for quantum speed limits on the manifold of separable states.
+While derivations similar to the one shown here can be found in previous works (see, e.g., Ref. \cite{DC17} for an overview), the specific calculation is useful as it serves as template for quantum speed limits when restricted to the manifold of separable states.

 A generic density operator for a mixed state, written as $\hat\rho=\sum_{n}p_n|\psi_n\rangle\langle\psi_n|$, evolves in a closed system according to the von~Neumann equation,

 with $\hat H$ being the Hamiltonian that governs the quantum dynamics.
 The total rate of change is given by $\|\partial_t\hat\rho\|_1$, where we chose to employ the trace norm, also known as one norm.
 (Recall that the trace norm for self-adjoined operators is given by the sum of the modulus of eigenvalues of said operator.)